free shipping from a purchase value of 49 euros in germany.

 • Data subjects: Users (e.g. website visitors, users of online services).

-• Purposes of Processing: Provision of contractual services and fulfillment of contractual obligations; Security measures; Managing and responding to inquiries.
-Provision of our online services and usability.
+• Purposes of processing: Providing contractual services and fulfilling contractual obligations; security measures; managing and responding to inquiries; providing our online services and ensuring user-friendliness.

 Further information on processing methods, procedures and services used: